Zhihua-PredictionModel/Electric-Circuit-Model/README.md

 # Revised Electric Circuit Model

+Please cite our paper first before you use our shared codes.

 Github project for paper "Novel approaches to urban human mobility: a physical analogy of electric circuit network based on GPS data"

 The open-source codes and hand-to-hand tutorial can be found here.